thlorenz/simplay/README.md

 # simplay

-Given an artist name it spits out links to playlists of similar artists on youtube.
+Given an artist name it spits out links to playlists and/or search results of similar artists on youtube, last.fm and rdio.

 ## Before you start